Wednesday, July 23, 2014

 . . . .

-May 13 (Tuesday): Project Management in a Combat Environment.
+August 12 (Tuesday): Achieving Project Management Success in the Government.
 Lunch Meeting (Annapolis Junction, Maryland)

-May 14 (Wednesday): TBD.
+August 13 (Wednesday): Influences within Project Management.
 Lunch Meeting (Aberdeen Proving Ground, MD)

 To help you accomplish your organizational goals, PMI Baltimore Chapter provides many Sponsorship Programs.
 You can reach out to our 3000+ members in a variety of ways!